nils-werner/docs/source/administration/statistics.md

 ___
 Statistics on users, posts and channels are tracked for each system and team.
 Enterprise Editions have access to advanced system statistics.

+For advanced performance monitoring for Enterprise deployments, [see the documentation to learn more](http://docs.mattermost.com/deployment/metrics.html).

 ## System Statistics
 System statistics are viewable under **System Console** > **Site Reports** > **View Statistics**.
 The data shown here is a cumulative sum across all teams on the system.